-Notice of Availability of a Final Environmental Assessment (Final EA) and a Finding of No Significant Impact (FONSI)/Record of Decision (ROD) for the Proposed Airport Traffic Control Tower With Associated Base Building and Airport Surveillance Radar, Model 9, Replacement/Relocation at Cleveland Hopkins International Airport, Cleveland, OH
+Notice of Availability of a Final Environmental Assessment (EA) and Finding of No Significant Impact (FONSI)/Record of Decision (ROD) for a Proposed Airport Traffic Control Tower with Associated Base Building and an Airport Surveillance Radar, Model 9, Replacement/Relocation at Cleveland Hopkins International Airport, Cleveland, Ohio.

 The Final EA evaluated the construction and operation of a new ATCT and replacement and relocation of the ASR-9 at CLE.
 The ATCT would be constructed in the southeast portion of CLE on Taxiway KI and have a maximum height of 325 feet above ground level (AGL).
 The facility would include a Base Building/Terminal Radar Approach Control (TRACON) Facility, employee parking, security fence and an access road across abandoned Taxiway Q from Postal Road.
 The facility components will consist of the ATCT cab, tower shaft, Base Building, personnel parking, and guardhouse.
 The new ATCT and Base Building/TRACON shall be designed to incorporate, as practicable, energy-efficient design, equipment, systems and other measures in their construction in order to reduce energy consumption and improve environmental performance of the new facilities.
 There will be a maximum of 150 parking spaces for ATCT controllers, the TRACON staff, technical operations staff, administrative personnel, visitors, and Systems Support Center personnel.
 There will also be a two-story Base Building/TRACON facility with approximately 45,000SF of space.
 The tower will have an 850 SF cab and a cab eye level elevation of 305 feet AGL.
 The total space will accommodate the needed staffing and new communications and surveillance equipment.
 The ATCI's water, sewer, and electrical feeds will be extended and connected to the existing utility lines on the airport.
 Drainage and runoff will be collected for conveyance via the airport's stormwater drainage system, which is reported by CLE to have excess capacity.